AdaptiveCpp/AdaptiveCpp/README.md

 * NVIDIA CUDA GPUs.
 Note that clang, which hipSYCL relies on, may not always support the very latest CUDA version which may sometimes impact support for *very* new hardware.
 See the [clang documentation](https://www.llvm.org/docs/CompileCudaWithLLVM.html) for more details.
 * AMD GPUs that are [supported by ROCm](https://github.com/RadeonOpenCompute/ROCm#hardware-support)

 Operating system support currently strongly focuses on Linux.
 On Mac, only the CPU backend is expected to work.
-Windows is currently not supported.
+Windows support with CPU and CUDA backends is experimental, see [Using hipSYCL on Windows](https://github.com/illuhad/hipSYCL/wiki/Using-hipSYCL-on-Windows).

 ## Installing and using hipSYCL
 * [Building & Installing](doc/installing.md)